daattali/daattali.github.io/setupr.md

 If you are running a different Ubuntu version, consult [this document](http://cran.r-project.org/bin/linux/ubuntu/README) for the correct repository to add.

 In order to authenticate packages downloaded using **APT**, we can add a public key.
-The Ubuntu archives on the repository we are using are signed with a key with ID E084DAB9.
+The Ubuntu archives on CRAN are signed with a key with ID E084DAB9.
 Add this key to your system.

 ```command
 gpg --keyserver keyserver.ubuntu.com --recv-key E084DAB9